stfndamjanovic/laravel-pending-updates/README.md

     ->update(['price' => 200]);
 ```

+### Using delay for

-Or you can use delay in a minutes, hours or days.
+You can use delay for in a minutes, hours or days.

 ```php
 $ticket = Ticket::find(1); // an Eloquent model